yagomarinho/yagomarinho/README.md

 ### Hi there, I'm Yago Marinho 👋

-I'm a full stack developer, certified by Rocketseat
+* I'm a full stack developer, certified by Rocketseat:purple_heart:

-Currently focused on working with NodeJS, ReactJS and React-Native web applications
+* Currently focused on working with NodeJS, ReactJS and React-Native web applications:dart:

-Currently learning about UX/UI design at Ironhack's bootcamp to improve my skills
+* Currently learning about UX/UI design at Ironhack's bootcamp to improve my skills:books:

 #### Find me elsewhere